xwp/site-performance-tracker/README.md

 ## Installation

-This plugin must be installed as [a Composer dependency](https://packagist.org/packages/xwp/site-performance-tracker):
+This plugin can be installed as [a Composer dependency](https://packagist.org/packages/xwp/site-performance-tracker):

 ```
 composer require xwp/site-performance-tracker